flatcloud0b3/power-dojo/README.md

 * the backend database,
 * the backend modules with an API accessible as a static Tor hidden service,
 * a maintenance tool accessible through a Tor web browser,
-* a block explorer ([BTC RPC Explorer](https://github.com/janoside/btc-rpc-explorer)) accessible through a Tor web browser,
+* a block explorer ([BTC RPC Explorer](https://github.com/flatcloud0b3/btc-rpc-explorer)) accessible through a Tor web browser,
-* an optional indexer of Bitcoin addresses ([addrindexrs](hhttps://code.samourai.io/dojo/addrindexrs)) providing fast and private rescans of HD accounts and loose addresses.
+* an electrum server & indexer of Bitcoin addresses ([Electrum Rust Server](https://github.com/flatcloud0b3/electrs)) providing fast and private rescans of HD accounts and loose addresses.

 See [the documentation](./doc/DOCKER_setup.md) for detailed setup instructions.